opportus/object-mapper/README.md

 ## Use cases

-Use this solution for mapping objects via extensible strategies and controls.
+Use this solution for mapping source to target objects via extensible strategies and controls.

-Leverage this solution by delegating to it generic controls over source and target objects to:
+Leverage this solution by delegating to it mapping strategies and controls of source and target objects to:

--   Decouple source and target from your codebase
+-   Decouple source and target from mapping logic
 -   Dynamically define control flow over data being transferred from source to target
 -   Dynamically define target model depending on source model

-This project aims to provide a standard core system to many types of solution such as:
+This project aims to provide a standard core system to many solutions such as:

 -   Data transformation
 -   ORM